CrystalVortex/Feather-ToDo/README.md

 <strong>

 # Feather-ToDo 📄
-A simple To Do CLI for Windows 10 and 11 which only uses about 0.5mb of ram.
+A simple To Do CLI which only uses about 0.5mb of ram.

 # Usage ⌨️
-Simply type in any of these words:
+Simply type in any of these words: </br>

-help - Shows all commands
+help - Shows all commands </br>
-create - Creates a note
+create - Creates a note </br>
-edit - Edits a note
+edit - Edits a note </br>
-mark - Marks a note as done (deletes it)
+mark - Marks a note as done (deletes it) </br>

+# Build From Source 🔨
+Download and install [python](https://www.python.org/ftp/python/3.11.1/python-3.11.1-amd64.exe) </br>
+Clone the repository or download it. </br>
+unzip it into a folder. </br>
+run installer.bat </br>
+open FeatherToDo.py </br>

 </strong>